 Webster Avenue Select Bus Service

-Following the success of the Bx12 Select Bus Service along Fordham Road and Pelham Parkway, the NYC Department of Transportation (DOT) and MTA New York City Transit (NYCT) have begun development of the borough's second Select Bus Service route along Webster Avenue.
-The service will be based on the existing Bx41 bus route and will include many Bus Rapid Transit features including bus lanes, Select Bus Service-branded stations and buses, improved fare collection, and transit signal priority.
+Following the success of the Bx12 Select Bus Service along Fordham Road and Pelham Parkway, the NYC Department of Transportation (DOT) and MTA New York City Transit (NYCT) are implementing the borough's second Select Bus Service route on Webster Avenue.
+The Bx41 SBS is based on the existing Bx41 LTD bus route and will include many Bus Rapid Transit features including bus lanes, Select Bus Service-branded stations and buses, improved fare collection, and transit signal priority.
+Learn about paying your fare on Select Bus Service Learn about the rules for driving along bus lanes

-Work will begin in late March to prepare for the implementation of Select Bus Service on Webster Avenue.
-DOT crews will repave the majority of Webster Avenue between East 165th Street and East Gun Hill Road, install red bus lanes, implement priority traffic improvements, and build selected medians and pedestrian refuges.
-NYCT and DOT will also make bus stop changes and install fare machines in preparation for launching Select Bus Service at the end of June.
+In Spring 2013, DOT crews are repaving the majority of Webster Avenue between East 165th Street and East Gun Hill Road, installing red bus lanes, implementing priority traffic improvements, and building selected medians and pedestrian refuges.
+NYCT crews are installing fare machines along the route and preparing the Select Bus Service buses.

-Following the start of Bx41 SBS service, DOT and Department of Design and Construction will complete final design of the project’s capital elements, which includes the majority of bus stations (“bus bulbs”) along the corridor.
-Capital construction will begin in 2014 or 2015.
+Following the start of Bx41 SBS on June 30, 2013, DOT and Department of Design and Construction will complete final design of the project’s capital elements, which includes the majority of bus stations (“bus bulbs”) along the corridor.
+Capital construction is expected to begin in 2014 or 2015.

-The proposed Webster Avenue Select Bus Service plan incorporates many Bus Rapid Transit features including:
+The Webster Avenue Select Bus Service plan incorporates many Bus Rapid Transit features including:

-- Offset bus lanes, which will be installed on Webster Avenue between East 166th Street and East Gun Hill Road.
+- Offset bus lanes, which were installed on Webster Avenue between East 166th Street and East Gun Hill Road.
 This bus lane design allows buses to move quickly while preserving curbside access and parking along the corridor.

 - Bus bulbs, which will be constructed at most stations along Webster Avenue